Retro-Devils/Mugen-Pi-4/README.md

 # To Install

-- Open terminal type (press f4 in retropie)
+- Open terminal (press f4 in retropie) type

 curl -sSL https://git.io/Jz9O3 | bash

 - Depending on your build and what you have/want installed select your option.
 If you don't know select mugem with all updates .

-- Go get a coffee this willxtake some time .
+- Go get a coffee/cigarette/drink this will take some time

 - If successful it will return to retropie with a new wine category , with default mugen inside of it .